 Pride & Prejudice (1995):

-This is a mini series, and as I participated in I ❤ Austen Week, I have already reviewed each episode but here is the overall review.
+I ❤ Austen Week, I have already reviewed each episode but here is the overall review.
 For more detail, here are the links to each episode: First, Second, Third, Fourth, Fifth, Sixth.

 Based on the novel by Jane Austen.